Get to Know: Strikers

 Diverse wood and materials produces a wide variety of sounds: high-pitch or deep tones, raspy or clear, loud or soft.
 Different types (and density) of materials will affect a strikers sound.
 Oak, purpleheart, canary or diamond wood will sound different than aluminum, ceramic and acrylics.
 All these different types of raw materials means a call makers options to craft a striker are almost limitless, resulting in a huge volume of products for you to choose from.

 Rejuvenate your pot call with a new striker.
 Its safe to say that pretty much all call makers offer individually packaged strikers.
 So, go out and find some that you like!
-Here are just a few good ones that I recommend:

 — J.J.
 Reich